aserg-ufmg/angularjs-performance-survey/README.md

 * Author: Craig McKeachie
 * Author information: Microsoft Certified Solutions Developer.

+> With Angular and Ember you usually have to live with the choices made by the authors of the frameworks, which may or may not suit your project needs and personal style.

+> It's important to understand how big a download of each of these frameworks is and what you are getting for that extra weight in your application.

 #### [BLOG2] AngularJS vs. Backbone.js vs. Ember.js
 * Access date: August-2015
 * URL: https://www.airpair.com/js/javascript-framework-comparison
 * Author: Uri Shaked
 * Author information: The author works for WatchDox, lectures at the Israel Institute of Technology, and organizes the Tel Aviv Google Developers Group.

+> Angular helps you categorize your application building blocks into several types: Controllers, Directives, Factories, Filters, Services and Views (templates).

+> The Digest Cycle of angular, which takes care of the \aspas{Magical} dirty checking, has the tendency to surprise developers.
+It is easy to forget to call \mcode{\$digest()} when running in non-Angular context.

+> Putting logic inside the templates makes it harder to test, as it becomes impossible to test it in isolation.

+> Mistakes such as misspelling a directive name or calling an undefined scope function are silently ignored and can be challenging to find.

+> Failing to understand scope inheritance causes many cases of frustrated developers.

+> Wrapping your head around all the concepts such as compiling function, pre/post linking functions, the different scope kinds (transclusion / isolate / child scope) and all the other configuration settings for directives takes some time to master.

+> Promises play a main role in the Angular cast.

 #### [BLOG3] Unit Testing AngularJS Directives With External Templates
 * Access date: September-2015